 Ingredients

-- 1 cup onion peel, from 2 onions, created the yellow/orange color
+- 1 cup onion peel from 2 onions, created the yellow/orange color

-- 1 cup red cabbage, thinly sliced, created the blue color
+- 1 cup red cabbage thinly sliced, created the blue color

-- 1 15 ounce can beets, plus juice, created the brown color
+- 1 15 ounce can beets plus juice, created the brown color

-- 9 hard-boiled eggs, white and brown eggs will produce different results
+- 9 hard-boiled eggs white and brown eggs will produce different results

 Instructions

-Combine the food ingredient (such as onion peel or sliced cabbage) with 1 1/2 cups of water in a small pot.
+- Combine the food ingredient (such as onion peel or sliced cabbage) with 1 1/2 cups of water in a small pot.
 Bring to a light boil and then lower to a simmer, and cook covered for to 20 minutes.
 See notes about color variation based on boil time.

-When done, pour the dyed water through a strainer (discard or save the food), add 2 tablespoons of white distilled vinegar, and cool to room temperature.
+- When done, pour the dyed water through a strainer (discard or save the food), add 2 tablespoons of white distilled vinegar, and cool to room temperature.
 Note: We accidentally added the vinegar before boiling the food by mistake, but (thankfully) it still worked.

-Place 3 hardboiled eggs in each jar, cover with the different batches of colored water, and affix the lid.
+- Place 3 hardboiled eggs in each jar, cover with the different batches of colored water, and affix the lid.
 Let soak for a few hours or up to overnight, depending on desired color intensity.

-Recipe Notes
+Notes

 Get Your Free Copy

-Fill out the form below to get instant access to a printable PDF copy of DIY Natural Easter Eggs.
+Head over to our Free Membership Area to get instant access to a printable PDF copy of DIY Natural Easter Eggs.
 You will also be subscribed to our weekly newsletter to be notified of new blog posts and recipes.

 What about artichokes, has anyone ever tried using soaking the eggs in the cooking water?